-The declaration, amount and payment of any future dividends will be at the sole discretion of our board of directors.
-Our board of directors will take into account:

-- general economic and business conditions; - our financial condition and operating results; - our available cash and current and anticipated cash needs; - capital requirements; - contractual, legal, tax and regulatory restrictions and implications on the payment of dividends by us to our stockholders or by our subsidiaries (including Evercore LP) to us; and - such other factors as our board of directors may deem relevant.
+On March 26, 2007, we paid a quarterly cash dividend equal to \$0.07 per share of Class A common stock to common stockholders of record on March 12, 2007, and we intend to pay similar quarterly dividends.
+However, the declaration and payment of any future dividends will be at the sole discretion of our board of directors.
+Our board of directors will take into account general economic and business conditions; our financial condition and operating results; our available cash and current and anticipated cash needs; capital requirements; contractual, legal, tax and regulatory restrictions and implications on the payment of dividends by us to our stockholders or by our subsidiaries (including Evercore LP) to us; and such other factors as our board of directors may deem relevant.

-Evercore Partners Inc. is a holding company and has no material assets other than its ownership of partnership units in Evercore LP.
-We intend to cause Evercore LP to make distributions to Evercore Partners Inc. in an amount sufficient to cover dividends, if any, declared by us.
+We are a holding company and have no material assets other than our ownership of partnership units in Evercore LP.
+We intend to cause Evercore LP to make distributions to us in an amount sufficient to cover dividends, if any, declared by us.
 If Evercore LP makes such distributions, our Senior Managing Directors will be entitled to receive equivalent distributions from Evercore LP on their vested partnership units.